Contrary to popular belief, the location of Mozart’s grave in Vienna is not such a mystery after all. Sort of.

 Second, this kind of grave was not permanent back in the late 18th century.
 Which means they typically dug up the bones after ten years and reused the site for a new burial.
 So even if it’s the correct grave, Mozart is almost certainly no longer in it.

 Nobody knows what happened to Mozart’s actual skeleton once they reused his burial plot.
 A skull in the hands of the Mozarteum Foundation in Salzburg is alleged to be Mozart’s, but nobody is sure – scientific tests proved inconclusive.

 Unfortunately, the cemetery is not in the most convenient location in Vienna, sandwiched behind a bend of the A23 Autobahn.

-Take trams 18 or 71 to the St.Marx stop, then walk for a few minutes following the “St. Marx Friedhof” signs.
-Alternatively, take bus 74A to Hoffmannsthalgasse (and another short walk).
+Take trams 18 or 71 (which leaves from the central stops along parts of the Ringstrassen) to the St.Marx stop, then walk for a few minutes following the “St. Marx Friedhof” signs.

 You can find the grave easily enough inside.
 Go through the main cemetery entrance and walk down the aisle of trees until it forks and just look left.
-There’s also a sign pointing to “Mozartgrab” (it’s plot 179).
+A sign helpfully points to the “Mozartgrab” (it’s plot 179).

 If you’re in St.Marx cemetery, check the grave at plot 207 (Anna Gottlieb), too.
 She was the soprano who played Pamina at the premiere of Mozart’s The Magic Flute in 1791 (just before his death).